ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - Network Security Group that acts as a firewall
 - stopping/deallocating/costs
     - stopping a VM using the Azure Portal stop button
-        - "deallocates" the VM which removes it from the phsyical server
+        - "deallocates" the VM which removes it from the physical server
         - and deletes anything in the temporary storage disk
         - puts the VM in "stopped" and "deallocated" states
         - restarting the VM will give it a new public IP address